mjwconsult/civicrm-stripewebhookrules/README.md

       //   - That has the most recent `receive_date`.
 If we already completed the next contribution we won't match..
       //       ..possibly we don't need this but it adds extra "safety" to the matching by reducing the scope for error.
 ```

+The contribution will be updated so the trxn_id = Stripe ChargeID or Stripe InvoiceID.
+For payment_failed we update the contribution status to `Failed`.